Thank you for your interest in joining the fun as a volunteer counselor at RMC!

 Who are our Volunteer Counselors?

-Our more than 125 counselors are a diverse group from all walks of life, with different personalities and a multitude of talents and strengths.
-Our counselors range in age from the minimum of 20 to 70+, with a median age of about 35 years old.
+- Our more than 125 volunteer counselors and wellness staff are a diverse group from all walks of life, with different personalities and a multitude of talents and strengths.
+Our team ranges in age from the minimum of 20 to 70+, with a median age of about 43 years old.
 Approximately 20% of our staff are former campers and we experience a return rate of over 75% each year.

-Our program is camper centered and we look for people who are willing to put aside their own interests and comforts in order to serve our campers first.
-Being in good physical shape is also important, as our camp facility has rugged terrain and you will find yourself on your feet all day long.
+- Our program is camper centered and we look for people who are willing to put aside their own interests and comforts to serve our campers first and foremost.

 What is the Time Commitment for a Volunteer Counselor?